A review of shape-morphing solutions and evolutional neural networks for spatiotemporal dynamics: Computational aspects

 for $i\in\{1,2,\cdots, N\}$ and $j\in\{1,2,\cdots, n\}$.
 The superscript here emphasizes that these quantities correspond to the collocation SMS.
 We refer to \eqref{eq:col_sms_eq} as the \emph{collocation SMS equation}.

 Note that the collocation metric tensor $M^c$ is an $N\times n$ matrix.
 Viewing~\eqref{eq:col_sms_eq} as a linear equation for $\dot\btheta$, it may or may not have a solution.
 If it does have a solution, the residual $R$ vanishes at the collocation points along the corresponding SMS $\hat u(\cdot,\btheta(t))$.
-If it does not have a solution, the collocation SMS equation must be interpreted as a least squares problem.
-In either case, the evolution of parameters is given by $\dot\btheta = [M^c(\btheta)]^+\vc f^c(\btheta)$.
+If it does not have a solution, the collocation SMS equation must be interpreted as a least squares problem which minimizes the residual~\eqref{eq:res_col}, and therefore, strictly speaking, is not a collocation point method.
+In either case, the evolution of parameters is given by the unique minimum-norm solution, $\dot\btheta = [M^c(\btheta)]^+\vc f^c(\btheta)$.

 The advantage of the collocation SMS is that it can be formulated by the pointwise evaluations~\eqref{eq:col_quant}; it does not require any inner product (i.e., integral) evaluations.
 On the other hand, it may be less accurate since it only minimizes the residual at the collocation points instead of the residual over the entire spatial domain.
 Nonetheless, in practice, if the number of collocation points $N$ is large enough, the resulting SMS is quite accurate.
 For example, the KS equation in Section~\ref{sec:KS} was solved using collocation SMS with $N=128$.